terminusdb/terminusdb-tutorials/nobel_prize/README.md

 $ tdbpy startproject
 ```

 You will be prompt with a few questions.
 Pick a project name and if you are running the localhost server with default port you can just press Enter.
-You have to provide the endpoint and other login information if you are using TerminusX or otherwise.
+You have to provide the endpoint and other login information if you are using TerminusCMS or otherwise.

 This is what I did: